nocobase/nocobase/docs/en-US/welcome/release/index.md

 ### New features

-- Fields: 公式、表关系(o2o, o2m, m2o, m2m)
+- Fields: Formula、Relationships(o2o, o2m, m2o, m2m)
-- Blocks: 图表(g2plot)
+- Blocks: Charts(g2plot)
-- Plugins: 操作记录, 导出, 工作流(定时任务)
+- Plugins: Audit logs, Export, Workflow(schedule trigger)

 ### Breaking changes

-- 百分比字段存储原始数值。 比如，旧版本将 1% 存储为  1，新版本将 1%  存储为 0.01
+- The percentage field stores the original value.
+For example, the old version stored 1% as 1 and the new version stores 1% as 0.01
-- 去掉子表格字段，并使用一对多字段代替
+- Remove sub-table field and replace it with one-to-many relationship
-- 如果之前是使用 yarn create 安装的 NocoBase 应用，需要重新 yarn create，再执行 yarn nocobase upgrade
+- If the NocoBase application was previously installed using yarn create, you need to yarn create again, and then execute yarn nocobase upgrade

 ### Details